NeCTAR-RC/nectar-training/package09/sections/cleanup.markdown

 ### Securely ereasing data

 Just removing all files from your secondary ephemeral drive or your Volumes won't do the job --- this just removes the index of the files (think of it like a table of contents), but the actual bits of the files will still be on the harddrive, so it is possible to restore them when using special tools.
-To definitely erase the data, you have to *overwrite* the bits with other (random) bits.
+To securely erase the data, you have to *overwrite* the bits with other (random) bits.
 You even have to repeat the overwriting several times to be sure nothing can be recovered.
 Some people even argue the only way to really, really ensure the data is erased is to burn up the hard drive --- an option we don't have in this case, so we will have to be satisfied with overwriting the data several times.

 If you are really concerned that overwriting your data several times may still not be enough, then **encrypt your volume**, as described [here in Module 8](/package08/sections/encryption.html), and then securely erase it afterwards.
 Even if someone was able to restore the data, it would be the encrypted data --- and they would still need your key!

 {% BgBox important %}
 Before you start erasing data, make sure that you **unmount** the drive from your instance!
 {% endBgBox %}

+You will need your *device file name* (e.g. */dev/vdc*).
+To find it, you may for example use
+    ```sudo lsblk -l``` and/or
+    ```sudo lsblk -f```
+to print information about your drives.
+You can also see it on the Volumes overview in the Dashboard.
+The following will assume your drive is located at **/dev/vdc**.
+If your is at another path, you will have to replace this in the following commands.

 #### Using *dd*